 You can store and manage all your test suites and test cases in one place.
 Test suites allow you to organize all your test cases into logical groups.
 Test cases allow you to define params such as severity, priority, pre-conditions, post-conditions, steps to reproduce etc.,

 You can import test cases from popular test management tools and also export test cases from Qase to different formats like XLSX, CSV, etc.,

 You can create various test plans and add existing or new test cases and suites to them.
 You can run test plans and track whether the test cases are passed or failed or blocked from the Test Runs screen itself.

 4. Team Management

 You can invite your team members to the projects and they can access your project based on role access control.
 Your team can work together on running tests, writing test suites, test cases, composing test plans.

-You can integrate Qase with most popular bug tracking systems and services like JIRA, Redmine and many others.
+You can integrate Qase with the most popular bug tracking systems and services like JIRA, Redmine, and many others.

-You can take control over defect life cycle right from creating a bug till closing it.
+You can take control over the defect life cycle right from creating a bug till closing it.